 This meant that everyone in the team was reliant on this initial process taking place to progress each next step of the project.

 “To positively impact the business, it was all about how fast we could process these models.
 That’s when the modellers came to us with the ‘billion cell model challenge’,” said Geoff Balemans.

 Having defined the problem and identified the bottleneck, that’s when Balemans turned to long-term consulting partner, XENON.
 As a specialised high performance computing consultancy with deep blue-chip technology industry relationships, XENON often trials new technology ahead of the general market release and is well-positioned to advise companies when facing specialised computing challenges.
 On this occasion, XENON designed a solution using Intel® technologies, Intel® SSD DC P3700 Series and Intel® CAS-W technology.

 Enterprise data sets are growing at a staggering rate, and applications need to access that data faster than ever before.
 Hard drive speeds cannot keep up with the significant performance gains provided by Intel® Xeon® processor-based servers.
 Critical business applications are “data starved” as they wait for legacy mechanical hard disk drives and network I/O bottlenecks to catch up.

-Intel® CAS-W offers an innovative solution to this challenge by using an Intel® SSD for data centers as a cache for data that is frequently accessed.
+Intel® CAS-W offers an innovative solution to this challenge by using an Intel® SSD for data centres as a cache for data that is frequently accessed.
 By storing a copy of this “hot” data in the SSD, server applications can access the data and run faster.
 Intel® CAS-W offers up to 12 times more performance on transactional database processing and up to 36 times faster processing of I/O intensive virtualised workloads.